 Endnote 4.
 The first name given to the Gulf of California was Mar Bermejo (= Vermillion Sea in English), by Ulloa in 1539.
-Soon thereafter, the name was changed to Mar de Cortés (probably by Ulloa himself).
+Soon thereafter, the name was changed to Mar de Cortés (probably by Ulloa himself, although this is unclear).
 Other Spaniards applied a variety of additional names to the region, and by 1602 names such as Mar Rojo, Mar Roxo, Mar de la California, and Mar de la California Mediterraneano had all appeared on the scene.
-Kino himself used at least six different names on his maps of the region. between 1683 and 1710.
-However, by 1800 all names other then Golfo de California, Mar de Cortés, and Mar Bermeio had fallen out of favor.
+Kino himself used at least six different names on his maps of the region, between 1683 and 1710.
+However, by 1800 all names other then Golfo de California, Mar de Cortés, and Mar Bermejo had fallen out of favor.
 The "z" spelling (i.e., Sea of Cortez) first appeared in the mid-1700s in the French literature, presumably as a phonic transliteration of the "és" ending.
 The "Cortez" spelling appeared in America as early as 1870, and it been increasing in popularity and use in recent decades.
 (Hernán Cortés probably never spelled his own name with a "z," although he did use several variations of his given name, e.g. Hernán, Hernando, Fernando).

 Endnote 5.
 The earliest map to show Baja California as a peninsula might have been the "chart series" of Battista Agnese (1538-1548), probably capitalizing on Ulloa's 1539 discovery.
 It was also correctly depicted on Sebastian Cabot's 1544 map, and of course the superlative maps of Mercator (1569) and Ortelius (1570: Theatrum Orbis Terrarum).
-However, the majority of the European maps produced before the early 17th century still depicted Baja California as an island, and it may have been the work of the Jesuit priest Eusebio Kino that finally laid the issue to rest for European cartographers.
+However, the majority of the European maps produced before the early 17th century still depicted Baia California as an island, and it may have been the work of the Jesuit priest Eusebio Kino that finally laid the issue to rest for European cartographers.
+Kino was a well-trained and inveterate cartographer.
+In his very first year in Mexico (1681) he produced and published a comet chart to illustrate his treatise, "Exposición Astronómica," which was published in Mexico City.
+This was the first astronomical chart to be printed in the Americas (as a design element, it included a drawing of the Virgin of Guadalupe).

-The discovery of the Baja peninsula is often credited to Hernán Cortés himself.
+The discovery of the Baia peninsula is often credited to Hernán Cortés himself.
 However, reports of the peninsula also came from a group of mutineers who murdered their captain and took over the exploring vessel La Concepción, which Hernán Cortés had dispatched in late 1533 (the second expedition Cortés sent into the Gulf).
 Fortún Jiménez was the leader, and he, along with 20 of his companions, were killed by natives at a place they named Santa Cruz, later to be renamed La Paz.

-The survivors told tales of pearls, quickly spurring Cortés himself to establish a colony at Santa Cruz (on 3 May 1535) that lasted less than two years and brought back only a few pearls of inferior quality for all their efforts.
+The survivors told tales of pearls, guickly spurring Cortés himself to establish a colony at Santa Cruz (on 3 May 1535) that lasted less than two years and brought back only a few pearls of inferior quality for all their efforts.

 It is worth noting that pearls played an important role in driving colonization of the entire New World, not just Mexico.
 In the 16th century, "pearl grounds" were discovered in many areas of Central and South America.
 Letters written by Columbus talking about pearls (especially during the third voyage, 1548) circulated in Europe, and the pearls he returned with drove demand for further exploration.
-The southern Caribbean region came to known as the "Pearl Coast," and especially rich pearl beds were discovered in Colombia.
-Venezuela and the Lesser Antilles.
+The southern Caribbean region came to known as the "Pearl Coast," and especially rich pearl beds were discovered in Colombia, Venezuela and the Lesser Antilles.
 Vasco Nuñez de Balboa was the first to discover pearl grounds in Pacific Panama, in the islands he named "Archipelago de las Perlas" (the "Pearl Islands" on modern maps).